 Eggs contain protein which strengthens hair and leaves it shiny and smooth.
 They also have vitamin E which is all-around essential for hair growth because it increases blood circulation, boosts oxygen supply to the hair, and repairs damaged follicles.
 Eggs will also provide fatty acids and vitamins A, D, and B12.
 They’re your hair’s superfood!

 A simple way to make an egg mask is to beat a couple of eggs, then mix in two tablespoons of olive oil.
 Apply the mixture to your dry hair, and let it sit for a half hour or so.
 Then wash it out with your usual shampoo.

 For those prone to oily hair, try honey instead of the olive oil.
 Be sure to use lukewarm water when rinsing the egg out so you don’t end up with scrambled eggs cooked into your hair!

 3. Get regular trims.

 Keep an eye on the ends of your hair.
-If you begin to notice splitting, schedule an appointment to remove the splits.
+If you begin to notice splitting, schedule an appointment to remove the ends.
 It could be as little as an eighth of an inch that you’ll need trimmed.
-You’ll likely need to get a trim three or four times a year.
+You’ll likely need to get this done three or four times a year.
 But adding some of the rest of these methods to your usual routine may allow you to go even longer between cuts.

 4. Limit heat and chemicals.